Finning techniques: Maneuvering

 Maneuvering with fins generally involves production of thrust at an angle to the centre-line for forward motion, and usually a relatively small and controlled thrust for a short period.
 Fatigue or musculo-skeletal stress is seldom an issue with maneuvering.

 Helicopter turns

 Sometimes also called sculling kick, the helicopter turn is useful for turning around and adjusting position in the water without using the hands.

 The technique has been described as half frog kick and half reverse kick, using one leg for each.
 Thrust should be balanced in the axial direction and maximised in the transverse direction for best efficiency.
 A helicopter turn should rotate the diver about a vertical axis without moving away from the initial position.
+A variation uses mostly ankle action sculling for relatively fine and precise rotation on a vertical axis.

 Rolls

 Rotation about the longitudinal horizontal axis is called rolling, and is can be performed by using opposed leg motions similar to those used for flutter kick, but with the fins spread a bit wider apart and with the fins held straighter, to concentrate thrust vertically on the power stroke, and feathered for the return stroke.